-V.A.3.b).
-The Clinical Competency Committee must:

-V.A.3.b).(1)

-review all fellow evaluations at least semi-annually; (Core)

-V.A.3.b).(2)

-determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core)

-V.A.3.b).(3)

-meet prior to the fellows' semi-annual evaluations and advice the progress director regarding each follow's advise the program director regarding each fellow's progress.
+V.A.3.b) The Clinical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, (Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress.
 (Core)

-V.B.
-Faculty Evaluation
+- V.B.
+Faculty Evaluation - V.B.1.

-V.B.1.
 The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
 (Core)